This document provides overview of how the query planner and optimizer for SQLite works.

 SELECT x+y AS a FROM t1 WHERE z<100 AND a>5

 There is a long list of conditions that must all be met in order for query flattening to occur.
+Some of the constraints are marked as obsolete by italic text.
+These extra constraints are retained in the documentation to preserve the numbering of the other constraints.

 The casual reader is not expected to understand or remember any part of the list above.
 The point of this list is to demonstrate that the decision of whether or not to flatten a query is complex.